 Security was always a big thing for Microsoft, but many users reported that Windows 10 keeps asking to set up a PIN.
-This can become rather annoying quickly, but today we’re going to show you how to fix this problem once and for all.
+This can become rather annoying quickly, but today, we will show you how to fix this problem once and for all.

 Here’s how one user described this problem on Microsoft Answers forum:

 I just updated my PC (in the middle of the day instead of 12AM like I said to, but I can’t complain about that right now) and now every time I log on, Windows asks me to set up a PIN.
 I do not want one.

 How can I stop Windows 10 from asking for PIN?

 1. Dismiss the set-up in Windows Defender

 - Log on to your computer.
 When the Use Windows Hello instead of your password screen appears, click Next.